theEricHoang/theEricHoang/README.md

-# Hello, I'm Eric Hoang! 👋😺
+# hi, i'm eric hoang! 👋😺
-**I'm:**
+**i'm:**
-- 📚 a 3rd year at Georgia State University, pursuing a B.S. in Computer Science!
+- 📚 a 4th year at Georgia State University, pursuing a B.S. in Computer Science
-- 👨‍💻 proficient with React, Django, Flask, JavaFX, Scikit-learn, Pandas, Next.js!
+- 👨‍💻 proficient and experienced with all parts of software development, from planning, to coding, to deployment
-- 👔 interning at Cox this summer!
+- 👔 interning at Cox Automotive this summer!

-## Reach out to me here:
+## connect with me here:
 <div id="badges">
   <a href="https://www.linkedin.com/in/erichoang2/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>